Control character: History

 Procedural signs in Morse code are a form of control character.

 A form of control characters were introduced in the 1870 Baudot code: NUL and DEL.

 The 1901 Murray code added the carriage return (CR) and line feed (LF), and other versions of the Baudot code included other control characters.

 The bell character (BEL), which rang a bell to alert operators, was also an early teletype control character.

-Control characters have also been called "format effectors".
+Some control characters have also been called "format effectors".

 In ASCII

-There were quite a few control characters defined (33 in ASCII, and the ECMA-48 standard adds 32 more).
-This was because early terminals had very primitive mechanical or electrical controls that made any kind of state-remembering API quite expensive to implement, thus a different code for each and every function looked like a requirement.
-It quickly became possible and inexpensive to interpret sequences of codes to perform a function, and device makers found a way to send hundreds of device instructions.
-Specifically, they used ASCII code 27 (escape), followed by a series of characters called a "control sequence" or "escape sequence".
-The mechanism was invented by Bob Bemer, the father of ASCII.
-For example, the sequence of code 27, followed by the printable characters "[2;10H", would cause a Digital Equipment Corporation VT100 terminal to move its cursor to the 10th cell of the 2nd line of the screen.
-Several standards exist for these sequences, notably ANSI X3.64.
-But the number of non-standard variations in use is large, especially among printers, where technology has advanced far faster than any standards body can possibly keep up with.
+There were quite a few control characters defined (33 in ASCII, and ECMA-35 adds 32 more).
+This was because early terminals had very primitive mechanical or electrical controls that made any kind of state-remembering API quite expensive to implement, thus a different code for each and every function was a requirement.
+All entries in the ASCII table below code 3210 (technically the C0 control code set) are control characters, including CR and LF used to separate lines of text.
+The code 12710 (DEL) is also a control character.

-All entries in the ASCII table below code 32 (technically the C0 control code set) are of this kind, including CR and LF used to separate lines of text.
-The code 127 (DEL) is also a control character.
-Extended ASCII sets defined by ISO 8859 added the codes 128 through 159 as control characters, this was primarily done so that if the high bit was stripped it would not change a printing character to a C0 control code, but there have been some assignments here, in particular NEL.
+Extended ASCII sets defined by ECMA-35 and ISO 8859 added the codes 12810 through 15910 as control characters.
+This was primarily done so that if the high bit was stripped, it would not change a printing character to a C0 control code.
 This second set is called the C1 set.

-These 65 control codes were carried over to Unicode.
-Unicode added more characters that could be considered controls, but it makes a distinction between these "Formatting characters" (such as the zero-width non-joiner), and the 65 control characters.

-The Extended Binary Coded Decimal Interchange Code (EBCDIC) character set contains 65 control codes, including all of the ASCII control codes plus additional codes which are mostly used to control IBM peripherals.
+IBM's EBCDIC character set contains 65 control codes, including all of the ASCII C0 control codes plus additional codes which were not added to Unicode.
+There were also a number of attempts to define alternative sets of 32 control codes, none of these were transferred to Unicode either.

-The control characters in ASCII still in common use include:
+Only a small subset of the control characters are still in use for anything resembling their original purpose: